sarahseewhy/cat-converter/README.md

 #### Automation

 I'd refactor to automate the input file either in a config file or as a parameter to the gradle task.

-#### Security

-I'd add a schema validator to extract the validation logic.

 #### General